Compare roles in health

 Don't forget, you can also save your role comparisons by registering with us.

-You'll follow a set pattern of training which usually starts with a five year first degree in medicine and two years of foundation training.
-You will then undertake five years of specialist training (ST1-5).
+Training usually starts with a five year first degree in medicine.
+You’ll then complete two years of foundation training, two years of core training (CT1-2) and two years of specialty training in combined infection (ST3-4).
+Following that there’s three years of specialty training in Tropical Medicine (ST5-7).
 This period of training will include completing your royal college exams.
 Length of training can vary according to your circumstances.

 You'll need excellent communication skills to manage a wide range of relationships with colleagues, and patients and their families.
 You'll be emotionally resilient, have excellent problem-solving and diagnostic skills and work well in teams and under pressure.
 You'll also be very organised for the benefit of patients.

-In 2021, there were 104 chemical pathology consultants working in the NHS in England.
-In addition, there were 16 applications for 11 specialty training places.
-You could specialise or conduct research in areas such as metabolic bone disease or inherited metabolic disease (IMD), teach medical students or postgraduate students in training or get involved in research at universities, the NHS or private sector.
+There are a small number of training places.
+Tropical medicine trainees dual train with either internal medicine or medical microbiology/medical virology.
+You could specialise or conduct research in areas such as paediatric tropical medicine, teach medical students or postgraduate students in training or get involved in research at universities, the NHS or private sector.

 3. Caretaker